 - Raspberries – These red berries are nature’s beauty food.
 They are filled with free radical fighting phytonutrients and antioxidant ellagitannins to keep your teen glowing.

-- Kale – Kale houses a slew of beneficial nutrients, including fiber, vitamin A, C, and K as well as minerals calcium, potassium, magnesium and iron.
+- Kale – Kale houses a slew of beneficial nutrients, including fiber, vitamin A, C, and K as well as minerals calcium, potassium, magnesium, and iron.
 Kale comes in many varieties—lacinato, purple, curly, and baby to name a few—so experiment with them to see which works best for your recipes.
-We recommend lacinato for sautés and steams, lacinato and baby kale for Blasts, and curly and purple kale for oven-baked kale chips.
+We recommend lacinato for sautés and steams, lacinato and baby kale for smoothies, and curly and purple kale for oven-baked kale chips.
 The possibilities are endless!

 - Walnuts – These tasty brain-shaped nuts are actually a powerful source of omega-3 fatty acids, nutrients known to help boost brain health!
 Walnuts are also cited for their heart-protective benefits.
 In addition to omegas, walnuts also contain antioxidants and bone-building magnesium and phosphorus.

 - Seaweed – As teens mature, so too will their taste buds.
-To introduce out-of-the ordinary foods like seaweed, it may be helpful to tap back into the toddler-feeding mindset.
-Any struggle will be worthwhile, since seaweed is one of the few natural sources of iodine, an extraordinary nutrient missing in almost every food.
-Iodine is mandatory for maintaining the health of the thyroid– an organ that regulates metabolism, growth and development—making it exceptionally important for your growing teen.
+To introduce out-of-the-ordinary foods like seaweed, it may be helpful to tap back into the toddler-feeding mindset.
+Any struggle will be worthwhile since seaweed is one of the few natural sources of iodine, an extraordinary nutrient missing in almost every food.
+Iodine is mandatory for maintaining the health of the thyroid– an organ that regulates metabolism, growth, and development—making it exceptionally important for your growing teen.

 While this isn't an exhaustive list, it's a good place to start!

 The most important thing to remember is that you shouldn't get bogged down with the do's and don'ts of diet and nutrition when it comes to your child.
 Keep it simple!
 Whole foods that are unprocessed and that don't come wrapped in plastic or packaging are always the safest, best bet.
-They will be naturally full of fiber, protein and the nutrients your not-so-little-one's growing body needs!
+They will be naturally full of fiber, protein and the nutrients your not-so-little ones growing body needs!

 Want to know what we're doing to change the way teens look at healthy eating?
 See how NutriBullet University empowers kids of all ages through a hands-on eating experience that will shape the way they eat for the rest of their lives.
 It all starts here.